We originally published this as a 5-part series ‘All About Watercolour Paper’

 Handmade paper – Tends to be made of 100% cotton and is very durable.
 The irregularity of the surface of handmade paper is very desirable among some watercolour artists.
 It tends to be heavier than other watercolour papers and so does not require stretching.
 Because of its high durability it can withstand scrubbing and lifting of colour from its surface without showing visible damage.

-Mould Made paper – Mould made paper is made by a machine which comprises of a stainless steel vat and a cylinder mould, which is usually up to around 260cm in circumference and 130cm in width.
+Mould Made paper – Mould made paper is made by a machine which consists of a stainless steel vat and a cylinder mould, which is usually up to around 260cm in circumference and 130cm in width.
 The cylinder is placed in the vat, and a very dilute mixture of pulp and water is pumped into the vat.
 This mixture forms a fibrous web on the cylinder mould.
 This fibrous web is then pressed to varying degrees to form the varying surfaces available.
 Some cylinders have deckle frames on them which enable them to replicate the deckled edges of handmade papers.
 Mould made paper manufacture can also produce rolls of watercolour paper.
 Many artists favour mould made watercolour papers as they are more consistent in their durability than handmade papers but match their beautiful surface textures.

-Machine made (fourdrinier) papers – Are made using a flat machine that comprises of a forming section (where a slurry of fibres is filtered out on a continuous loop to form thin ‘sheets’ of the wet mixture), the press section (there is sheets are then pressed to remove as much of the water content as possible), the drying section (where the sheets are then snaked through a number of heated cylinders in order to remove more of the moisture so that the sheets contain around 6% of moisture) and the calendar section (where the paper is smoothed into flat sheets).
+Machine made (fourdrinier) papers – Are made using a flat machine that consists of a forming section (where a slurry of fibres is filtered out on a continuous loop to form thin ‘sheets’ of the wet mixture), the press section (there is sheets are then pressed to remove as much of the water content as possible), the drying section (where the sheets are then snaked through a number of heated cylinders in order to remove more of the moisture so that the sheets contain around 6% of moisture) and the calendar section (where the paper is smoothed into flat sheets).
 This process of making paper is least sensitive to the characteristics of the materials used, and tends to be less favoured by artists.
 However, they do produce paper consistently.

 Paper Weight and Surface Textures